abdelali-ctrl/urban-farming-analytics/README.md

 ## License

-This project is for **educational purposes** as part of my  Big Data Analytics ingeneering course.
+This project is for **educational purposes** as part of my  Big Data Analytics engeneering course.

 ---